autobutler-ai/autobutler.ai/content/docs/welcome.md

 ## What is AutoButler?

-AutoButler is a powerful automation platform designed to streamline your home management.
+AutoButler is a powerful software platform designed to streamline your home and data management.

 ## Getting Started